 At that age you hate to be different, but the siren call of writing already had me in its embrace.
 It took me awhile to find my footing and confidence to write for publication and when I did, I went straight for the literature of the fantastic.

-No, I don’t know why I write it.
-I love all kinds of books, including literary, historical epics, spy novels, popular science, history (particularly World War II) and biographies.
+No, I don’t know why I write SFF.
+I love all kinds of books, including literary, historical epics, spy novels, history and biographies.
 But stories of fantasy, magic realism, and science fiction are my favorites.
-Science fiction and fantasy (SF/F) welcomed me into a community of people whom I count as my closest friends.
-It was one of my biggest surprises in the writing life, that far from being competitive and exclusive, the writing and publishing community in SF/F is supportive, fascinating–and thick as thieves.
+Science fiction and fantasy welcomed me into a community of people whom I count as my closest friends.
+It was a nice surprise in the writing life, that far from being competitive and exclusive, the writing and publishing community in SFF is supportive, fascinating–and thick as thieves.

 I live in Wenatchee Washington, across the Cascade mountains from Seattle, or what is affectionately known as “the dark side” of the state.
-On the sunny side of the state, I have a home with my husband Tom Overcast and a large orange cat.
-We have sons in Seattle, Olympia and San Diego.
+My husband Tom and I live on the sunny side of the state, and we have sons in Seattle, Olympia and San Diego.
 I spend part of each winter in Southern California, halfway between San Diego and Palm Springs.
 Desert country.
 A great place to write.

 After 10 science fiction novels, I’ve now dipped into novel-length fantasy: A Thousand Perfect Things and Queen of the Deep.
 I’m excited to be “playing on the other side of the fence” at last.
 I’ve always loved fantasy, as long as it’s a little bit different.

 My biggest project so far was the sci-fantasy quartet, The Entire and The Rose.
 Book One, Bright of the Sky, was one of Publishers Weekly’s